ms-iot/ROSOnWindows/docs/GettingStarted/UsingROSonWindows.md

 ## Tips for Source Installation

-If something is not successfully built, you can try to the following steps:
+If something has not successfully been built, you can try to the following steps:

-* In such case where the Windows port is not yet released for a package, you can repeat [Soruce Installation](#source-installation) but ask `rosinstall_generator` to use the development branch this time.
+* If a Windows port has not yet been released, you can repeat [Soruce Installation](#source-installation) but ask `rosinstall_generator` to use the development branch this time.
 ```bash
 :: use the development branch
 rosinstall_generator <package> --upstream-development --deps --exclude RPP > pkg.rosinstall